All Episodes

 But that many more were not being filled because people aren't looking for them anymore.

-If the if the and so that what's happened is that Obama and his team have simply erased over two million jobs from the universe of possible jobs to get.
+And so what's happened is that Obama and his team have simply erased over 2 million jobs from the universe of possible jobs to get.

 And I've never understood why people argue with me about this.